gbarbalinardo/heat-conductivity-hnemd/README.md

 * For the HNEMD method, see D. J. Evans, "Homogeneous NEMD algorithm for thermal conductivity--Application of non-canonical linear response theory", Physics Letters A 91, 457 (1982).

-* For bechmark results for Lennard-Jones argon, see table 1 of A.J.H.
+* For benchmark results for Lennard-Jones argon, see table 1 of A.J.H.
 McGaughey and M. Kaviany, "Thermal conductivity decomposition and analysis using molecular dynamics simulations.
 Part I. Lennard-Jones argon", International Journal of Heat and Mass Transfer 47, 1783 (2004).

 ## Contact